centexgis/centexgis.github.io/_posts/jobs/2018-01-30-tceq-job-program-supervisor.md

 Experience working with Crystal Reports and Web Intelligence reporting tools.

 **To Apply**
-Email a State of Texas application to (jobs@tceq.texas.gov)[mailto:jobs@tceq.texas.gov]; or mail to TCEQ Human Resources & Staff Services, P.O.
+Email a State of Texas application to [jobs@tceq.texas.gov](mailto:jobs@tceq.texas.gov); or mail to TCEQ Human Resources & Staff Services, P.O.
 Box 13087, MC-116 Austin, TX 78711-3087; or submit in person, at 12100 Park 35 Circle, Bldg.
 A, Austin, Texas 78753 by the close date.
 An electronically signed copy is acceptable.
 In compliance with ADA, if you need any special accommodations during the